BUU44704 The Commercial Determinants of Health

 Student Preparation For The Module

-All students will have read the material and submitted their blue sheet in advance of each class.
+You will have read the material and submitted a blue sheet in advance of each class.

 Biographical Note

 Norah Campbell is an Associate Professor of Marketing in Trinity Business School, and co-lead of Trinity’s Commercial Determinants of Health Lab.
-She have advised government and public health on the commercial determinants of health in Ireland.
-Her research has been authored with medical doctors, economists and policy makers on the food industry lobby.
-Norah has written for newspapers on the global food industry.
+I have advised government and public health on the commercial determinants of health in Ireland.
+My research has been authored with medical doctors, economists and policy makers on the food industry lobby.
+I have written for newspapers on the global food industry.